With Clnrs, Nizar Ahmad Goes From Food to Fashion

-Nizar Ahmad is having a bit of a year.
-The 28-year-old entrepreneur was featured in Forbes’ 30 Under 30.
-He’s also gearing up to open three new Night Owl locations, a business where he serves as the chief operations officer.
-And earlier this month he opened the doors to his latest venture: a boutique in the Design District.
+Nizar Ahmad is having a moment.
+Late last year, the 28-year-old entrepreneur was featured in Forbes’ "30 Under 30."
+And earlier this month, he opened the doors to his latest venture: a men's clothing boutique in the Miami Design District.

 Clnrs, located on the second floor of the posh shopping destination, is best described as a luxury streetwear store.
-Although Ahmad has been working in the food industry for over a decade when he cofounded Pincho Factory with his older brother Nedal Ahmad and his cousin Otto Othman in 2009, his true passion is in clothing.
+Although Ahmad has been working in the food industry for more than a decade — the Miami Lakes native cofounded the fast-casual burger chain Pincho with older brother Nedal Ahmad and cousin Otto Othman in 2009, and he was an early investor in Night Owl Cookies, where he serves as chief operations officer — clothing is his true passion.

-“At the end of the day, running a business is the same no matter what industry,” Ahmad says.
-The businessman does admit transitioning from food to fashion was not without its challenges.
-The biggest difference, he’s found, is lowering his expectations.
+“At the end of the day, running a business is the same no matter what industry,” Ahmad says, though he admits transitioning from food to fashion was not without challenges.
+The biggest lesson he learned was to lower his expectations.

-The shop's decor is on theme with its minimalistic spelling of the word “cleaners.”
-Inspired by a traditional dry-cleaning store, Clnrs is “minimal, modern, clean, spacious,” Ahmad says, sounding off synonyms.
+The shop's decor matches its name's minimalistic spelling of the word “cleaners.”
+Inspired by a traditional dry cleaner, Clnrs is “minimal, modern, clean, spacious,” Ahmad says.

 The center clothes rack is a typical garment conveyor.
-Further in the back, there’s a large washer and dryer with two bags marked “laundry” on top.
-Customers can check out by the ticket booth, which is next to a line of clothes hanging in “We heart our customers” plastic wraps.
+Farther back, two bags marked “laundry” sit on a large washer and dryer.
+Near the checkout, shirts and pants line up in clear plastic bags that read, “We heart our customers.”

+The entrepreneur was inspired to create Clnrs when he visited Bodega, a clothing and shoe store with locations in Boston and Los Angeles.

 If you like this story, consider signing up for our email newsletters.